saranyachaganti/Python/README.md

-A few basic python programs on Strings, Tuples, Lists and Dictionary
+## A few basic python programs on Strings, Tuples, Lists and Dictionary

+### You can find the required concepts here